-There are many quality golf courses within an hour’s drive of Andratx, providing a variety of golfing challenges and levels.
+There are many quality golf courses within an hour’s drive of Andratx, providing various golfing challenges and levels.
 Without exception, golf courses on the island are of an exceptionally high standard.

 Andratx is an excellent place for cycling, and bikes can easily be hired from many retail locations.
 Be warned; this is a hilly area, and there are some quite tricky roads to navigate!
-For walkers and runners, there are plenty of footpaths that will treat the user to stunning views at almost every turn.
+There are plenty of footpaths for walkers and runners to treat the user to stunning views at almost every turn.